bougassaa/react-to-html-element/README.md

 - [Example](#example)

 ## Usages
-The React component must declare its properties and their types in the static `componentProps` attribute, as in the example below.
+The React component must declare its properties and their types in the static `componentProps` attribute (or [prop-types](https://www.npmjs.com/package/prop-types)), as in the example below.

 ```js
 import React from 'react';